Cybersecurity & IT Support for Businesses Across NY & PA

 How Tool Sprawl Happens

-• Unplanned growth: new sites and apps without consolidation.
+• Unplanned growth: New office locations, remote workers, and cloud apps get onboarded without consolidation.

-• Break-fix culture: reactive adds instead of proactive design.
+• Break-fix culture: Reactive additions instead of proactive design.
+Each incident adds another tool; nothing gets retired.

-If you can’t name every tool your company uses—or who is accountable—it’s time for an IT risk assessment.
+The litmus test: If you can’t name every tool your company uses—or who is accountable for each one—it’s time for an IT risk assessment.

 The Cost of Complexity

-You’re already paying for IT—the question is whether you’re getting value.
+You’re already paying for IT—the question is whether you’re getting value from that spend.
+Tool sprawl quietly turns your IT budget into a leaky bucket:

-• License waste: Duplicate features = quiet budget drain.
+• License waste: Duplicate features across vendors = a quiet budget drain that’s hard to spot until someone audits every invoice.

 How Micro Solutions Helps